Ezs377/Programming-notes/Markdown language.md

 Markdown language is a language similar to HTML that is used for writing .md files.
 There are many different formats that can be used to alter the look of the font and the text.

-New linees are created by simply adding a blank line in between.
+New lines are created by simply adding a blank line in between.
 Note that there has to be a blank line between paragraphs, otherwise they are combined into one paragraph.

+Adding two whitespaces after a line allows the text to have a linebreak.
+ALternatively use the HTML tag for a linebreak, which is \<br>

+Linebreak example
+linebreak example<br>
+linebreak example

 Images can be imported by using \![\<alternative name>](\<image URL>).
 If the image is located in the Github repository then the URL link of the image in the Github page can be used as the URL (e.g. https://github.com/Ezs377/Programming-notes/blob/main/Images/Programming%20paradigms.jpg).
 If the URL is wrong or there is no image the alternative text is used instead.